ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 destination

-- Basic TCP/IP module in all hosts/gateways/switches/bridges/routers are installed and configured.
+- Basic IP module in all hosts/gateways/switches/bridges/routers and the

-- IF a destination host name was used then name resolution, either by
+host name was used then name resolution, either by /etc/hosts

 Basic usage